What to expect when returning to The Lyceum

 - Reduced capacity and socially distanced seating.

-- Clear signage and staff to maintain social distancing and help navigate one-way system.
+- Clear signage and staff to help maintain social distancing

 - Hand sanitiser stations around our building.

 - Additional cleaning of public spaces before and during performances.